tamberg/nics/README.md

 Connect GND and GPIO pins 5, 22, 23, 24, 25 and 27.

-See [this pinout](https://pinout.xyz) to find pins on the Raspberry Pi.
+See [this pinout](https://pinout.xyz) to locate pins on the Raspberry Pi.

 <img src="images/wired.jpg">